 One reason shish kabobs are so much fun is that you can put practically anything on the skewers.
 Here are some fun variations you can try.

-- Meat: Try bite sized pieces of chicken or medium sized shrimp instead of the beef.
+- Meat: Try bite sized pieces of chicken breasts or chicken thighs, pork tenderloin cubes or medium sized shrimp instead of the beef.

 - Vegetarian: For a vegetarian option, you can use cubes of extra firm tofu.

-- Veggies: Feel free to add different vegetables to your skewers such as mushrooms, zucchini, or cherry tomatoes.
+- Veggies: Feel free to add different vegetables to your skewers such as mushrooms, zucchini, yellow squash or cherry tomatoes.
+You can even add fruit like pineapple for a tropical twist!

 - Spicy: For spicy kabobs, add crushed red pepper flakes or hot sauce to the marinade.